 As with personal auto or homeowner insurance, businesses can receive much higher or lower pricing/premiums on commercial insurance based on the state of their business credit scores and indexes.

 Some of the most common types of commercial insurance are – property, liability, and workers’ compensation.
-Every business owner, small or large, needs to have general liability insurance in order to protect their assets from law suits and in the case that an individual gets injured or an accident happens.
+Every business owner, small or large, will likely need one or more types of insurance in order to protect their assets from law suits and in the case that an individual gets injured or an accident happens.
 Insurance policies differ depending on need and risk.
 For example: Some need insurance if they have equipment being delivered to cover drivers and the shipment, others need insurance to cover lawsuits from a hack.

 Commercial insurance agencies use business credit profile(s)/score(s) to determine insurance premiums based on the risk of your company filling a claim.
 If your business credit is in a weak credit standing you may end up paying much higher premiums or even be denied entirely by your preferred provider because you will be considered a higher risk.
 As with loans, it’s not as simple as evaluating whether you can afford to pay for the coverage; insurance agencies look at your billing and payment patterns, outstanding loans and some business credit reports show the number credit card accounts and the balances, along with any collection accounts, credit history, and relevant industry data.